-- Place butter in large sauté pan over medium heat.
-As soon as butter is melted, add 8 fresh sage leaves and garlic to pan.
+Place butter in large sauté pan over medium heat.
+As soon as butter is melted, add 8 fresh sage leaves to pan.
 Let infuse until butter has browned slightly, remove from heat.
 Remove sage leaves with a slotted spoon or tongs and reserve for later.

-- Return sauté pan with butter to medium-high heat and add cubed sourdough.
+Return sauté pan with butter to medium-high heat and add cubed sourdough and garlic.
 Stir to coat bread in butter then allow bread to toast in butter.
 This may take up to 10 minutes, just keep an eye on the bread and stir as necessary so all sides of the cubes get nice and toasted.

-- Add beaten eggs, crispy prosciutto, sage, 1 cup shredded cheese, almond milk, nutmeg and salt and pepper to bowl with toasted bread cubes in it.
+Add beaten eggs, crispy prosciutto, sage, 1 cup shredded cheese, almond milk, nutmeg and salt and pepper to bowl with toasted bread cubes in it.
 Stir until combined.
-Pour bread mixture into a ceramic baking dish coated with non-stick cooking spray (I used this 8-inch ceramic pie plate); top with remaining ¼ cup shredded cheese.
+Pour bread mixture into a ceramic baking dish coated with non-stick cooking spray; top with remaining ¼ cup shredded cheese.